UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope.md

 use pattern to C# developers.

 ## General layout
+The samples are built using common core libraries and patterns.
+They are explicitly designed to make code comparisons between chapters vis your favorite code comparison tool.
+Each, chapter builds on the next so running a comparison makes it easy to see the changes in full context.
+The text of the tutorials explains why the changes are made and a comparison helps provide the "big picture" view.

+## Variations from the Official LLVM Tutorial
 The Llvm.NET version of the Kaleidoscope series takes a different route for parsing from the LLVM implementation.
 In particular the Llvm.NET version defines a formal grammar using [ANTLR](http://antlr.org) with the full grammar for all variations of the language features in a single assembly.
 This